- September 10, 2019

 Our credit report is your financial reputation, and you should place the fate of that reputation into trusted hands.
 It’s a shame when someone falls victim to disappointment when they hire a credit repair company that doesn’t help them.

-They spend their hard-earned money.
+These individuals spend their hard-earned money.
 They also invest their time, energy, and hope into a credit repair company that either doesn’t know what they’re doing or is simply lazy.

 Many times, credit repair companies work extra slowly through the process because they want to bill you monthly.
 So they’re milking the cow as much as they can before you start to see results.